The Everyday Misinformation Project

 Digital communication technologies are now central to our understanding of political, social, economic, and cultural life.
 This book series brings together scholars with an interest in understanding the information and communication environments which shape, and are shaped by, politics.
 The series is concerned with theoretical and conceptual debates, institutions, behaviour, and policy issues.
 It provides an important, high-profile publishing outlet for a range of talented authors, both established and up-and-coming.

-The series is multidisciplinary and interdisciplinary, drawing upon perspectives in media and communication, political science, international relations, sociology, science and technology studies, policy sciences, law, public administration, cultural studies, economics, management, information science, and human geography.
+The series is multidisciplinary and interdisciplinary, drawing upon perspectives in media and communication, political science, international relations, sociology, science and technology studies, policy sciences, law, psychology, public administration, cultural studies, economics, management, information science, and human geography.

 Click here for a current snapshot of the series, including published and forthcoming titles.